top of page

 What are Marital Agreements?

+"Martial agreement" is Colorado's term for what are generally known as prenuptial (prenups) and post-nuptial agreements.
 Marital Agreements are contractual agreements entered into by spouses or soon-to-be spouses to describe how their assets, debts, and marital expenses will be treated during the marriage and in the event of divorce.
 Additional agreements can be made about alimony (spousal maintenance), sharing of expenses, and waiver of estate rights.
 By defining their agreements, couples can avoid later disputes and the uncertainty of the effect of divorce laws.

 What's the difference between a prenuptial agreement, a premarital agreement, a postnuptial agreement, and a marital agreement?